 Different grape varieties behave differently depending on the altitude.
 The choice to use multi-altitude terroirs comes from the decision to achieve wines with great complexity and distinctive expression.

-The higher their elevation, the lower the temperature and the wider the thermal amplitude between day and night.
-Depending on how high —or how low— the vineyards are placed, grapes develop differently in colour, aroma and texture.
-The berries are also affected by sunlight intensity and soil characteristics, which also depend on the altitude of the terroir.
+The expression and richness of each grape varies mainly due to the characteristics of the regions and the altitude at which the vineyards are located.
+The higher its elevation, the lower the temperature and the wider the thermal range between day and night.
+Depending on how high or how low the vineyards are located, the grapes will develop differently in terms of color, aroma and texture.
+The fruits are also affected by the intensity of sunlight and the characteristics of the soil that depend, at the same time, on the altitude of the terroir.